conduktor/conduktor-docs/docs/guide/conduktor-in-production/manage-licenses/index.md

 ### Verify your license

-You can check that your license has been used to launch the Gateway by looking at the license internal topic it has created.
+You can check that your license has been used to launch Gateway by looking at the license internal topic it has created.

 The default name of this topic is `_conduktor_gateway_license`, but it might be different if: